viktor138irk/0DMRMaster/README.md

 # 0DMRMaster
 Private DMR master server.
-Version 0.4.
+Version 0.5.
 Copyright &copy;2025  Alexander Mokrov, UR6LKW.

+This project is currently in public alpha and is under active development.
+Don't use it in production environment, interfaces may change.

+## License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or